Sustainable Content How To Create Content That Works For You

 You can share your content in a variety of ways, including:

-• Email marketing campaigns.
-Create an email list using MailChimp or another service, then send emails with links to your latest blog posts every time you publish something new!
+- Email marketing campaigns.
+Create an email list using MailChimp or another service, then send emails with links to your latest blog posts whenever you publish something new!
 You’ll be building up an audience of people who have explicitly opted-in because they want updates from you, so they’ll be much more likely than random readers on social media sites or Google search results on pages that may not care as much about what’s being shared with them right now… which brings us nicely onto our next section.

 Repurposing content in new and creative ways